-King Philip students have an opportunity to graduate with a distinction in STEM.
-Completion of the Graduation Distinction program will be noted on the school transcript and a program description will be included in the school profile that is sent to colleges.
+King Philip students have an opportunity to graduate with a distinction in Science, Technology, Engineering, Math (STEM).
 This distinction can be achieved when students choose specific electives from a particular set of courses that focus on science, technology, engineering, and mathematics; in addition, students will be required to develop and complete a project that will expose them to the "real world" applications available through STEM studies.